-US WW1 Era, Supply Company, 111th Field Artillery, 29th Infantry Division Uniform Group
+US WW1 Era, Supply Company, 111th Field Artillery, 29th Division Uniform Group from Benjamin H. Word

 Above and Below: Private Benjamin H. Word’s Uniform of 111th Field Artillery, Battery F, 29th Division (Virginia National Guard).
 PVT Word was a wagoner.
 The tunic has the 29th Division Blue and Grey patch, two overseas stripes and a red discharge stripe on the left side.
 On the right side is the wagoner’s patch